nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 {% include note.html content="Please make sure that all query parameters are URL encoded.
 In particular the pipe (|) character must be URL encoded (%7C)." %}

+Providers systems SHALL only delete pointers for records where they are the pointer owner (custodian).

+For all delete requests the `custodian` ODS code in the DocumentReference to be deleted SHALL be affiliated with the Client System `ASID` value in the `fromASID` HTTP request header sent to the NRL.

 ### Delete by *'id'* ###

-#### RESTful Delete ####
-The API supports the delete by ID interaction which allows a provider to delete an existing pointer, in a RESTful way, based on the logical ID of the pointer.
+The API supports the delete by ID interaction which allows a provider to delete an existing pointer based on the logical ID of the pointer.

 The logical id can be obtained from the Location header which is contained in the create response - see the [Create API Interaction](api_interaction_create.html#create-response) for details.